pilcrowonpaper/arctic/docs/pages/providers/github.md

 OAuth 2.0 provider for Github Apps and GitHub Apps.

-For implementing OAuth in your app, see the [OAuth 2.0](/guides/oauth2) guide.
+Also see the [OAuth 2.0](/guides/oauth2) guide.

 ## Initialization

-The redirect URI is optional, but required by GitHub if there are multiple URIs defined.
+`GitHub` takes a client ID, client secret, and redirect URI.
+The redirect URI is optional but required by GitHub if there are multiple URIs defined.

 ```ts
 import { GitHub } from "arctic";